CLARKBENHAM/CLARKBENHAM.github.io/content/posts/nuclear.md

 Polaris missiles are great for deterrence: impossible to stop or sink subs, but because those missiles have small warheads and before GPS are inaccurate they're only good for targeting cities not first strike capabilities against soviet silos.
 So if US wants "massive retaliation" Navy gets boost but if its "counterforce" than massive bombers or smaller land missiles against soviet silos then there's the advantage".
+Navy to 2nd strike cities and deter, if Soviet command and control good enough; Air Force to bomb before takeoff.
+This also changes how much they want to invest in making their missiles more accurate.
+LeMay wanted 10k minutemen land based ICBMs, in part since not accurate enough.
+Also Polaris is the first time you have a Nuke it'd even be worthwhile to keep in reserve: only targets cities so worth keeping as delayed threat.

+Stragegy of shift to flexible response:
+From single strike to massive deterance to counterforce to being able to iterate forward along war or back away from brink once started.
+But Ellesberg wants to be ablt to deter, prevent, and avoid war since clearly counterforce won't work.
+Also is it counterforce as in we've blown up their silos or is it counterforce in that we've only targeted military installations and so have threat of destroying their cities next so gotta keep cities in reserve.
+	But in the first case you want to blow up command and control centers so they can't send out more commands and are disrupted, in the 2nd need USSR to keep a firm grip.
+Can't kill their command center to paralyze them from sending out more bombs, and save their command center so they don't order more bombs out.
+		But soviet doomsday machine: ICBMs beep "Go" code to silos as they fly over, wasn't disclosed to the US.
+And the idea of fighting war by decapitation strike doesn't work why authority is further delegated.
+"We would have to announce that intention long before hostilities began.
+Right away, this would be a marked departure from a policy of indicating beforehand and then carrying out our intent to destroy cities in all circumstances, a policy that removed any restraint on the enemy from targeting our own cities.
+Second, it required maintaining protected and controlled U.S. reserve forces under virtually all circumstances, thus preserving a threat capability in order to terminate the war.
+That might also deter enemy preparations to destroy our cities as an inevitable and automatic wartime strategy.
+Third, it called for preserving on both sides a command and control system capable of both controlling reserve forces and terminating operations.
+We would need a survivable command system capable of more than a simple “Go” decision; and we could not afford to deprive the Soviets62 of the same capability."
+"This combination of damage-limiting and war-terminating goals implied that there were some choices to be made by the highest surviving U.S. authority even after general war hostilities had begun."

+Real advantage is that if president has options during the war he'll want to be kept informed before it, if there's only a Go-No Go choice then he won't look into it.
+	" a second, more important, advantage in demanding that a highest civilian authority be able to choose among options even in the midst of war.
+It provided a rationale—a “need to know”—for the president to inform himself and his civilian advisors before the war of the detailed nature of the proposed war planning."
+Also They'll start adding locks to weapons since president will now be expected to have enough control during wartime and won't delegate authority.

+"the major purpose of U.S. strategic weapons since the early fifties: to deter, with confidence, Soviet second-use retaliation to U.S. first use of tactical weapons against Soviet forces or their allies, by threatening that if the Soviets made a nuclear response in kind with its own tactical weapons SAC might escalate to a full first strike against the Soviet Union."
+That's why you have so many to destroy the world, when you could destroy the nation with 20: 20 stops them from launching nukes it doesn't stop them from attacking you.
+By being able to destory world you've added another step on escalation ladder and the fear of getting to the last one lets them let you go 1 higher right before it.

+# So political command structure was at riskiest from 1955ish to 1965ish?
+That's when few safegaurds, low level commanders had authority, only options were kill 400million people or not.
+"General War" was "defined as Armed conflict with the Soviet Union" so any shooting immediatly bubbles over.
+Technically/Hardware limits: Before 1950 you'd only have bombings with at most 4x tonnage of nazi in ww2 and many could be stopped by fighters.
+By 1955 you have bomberforce that can likely get there (though look into air defences) with Hydrogen Bombs.
+By 1960 it's kill everyone.
+The 1961 Plan in terms of Sino-Soviet deaths has 275 million would die in the first few hours of our attacks and 325 million would be dead within six months.
+100Million Die in Easter Europe as planes bomb submarine pens and radar installations for passing further into USSR.
+100M Allied Europeans could also die from fallout.
+If US Strikes first and execute their planned missions.
+So they expect that Air Defenses won't work (but actually they might?
+Plan calls for bombing Radar Installations as fly inland.)
+600M civillians dead from US first strike from blast and fallout, not from firestorms which could double that total.
+And firestorms could loft millions of tons into upper atmosphere which cause Nuclear Winter
+Even in best case 100M more Europeans will die from Soviet Response, and at time CIA estimated 100 ICBMs could be launched at US.
+And this was basically only plan, not that there'd be an early strike which focused on military.